stephbaker23/bilstm-cloudfill/NCFiles/readme.md

 ### TestingTargets8020.nc
 Contains the clear images for use as testing targets.
 Dimensions are as above.

-**Note:** You can use functions such as ncdisp(filename) and ncread(filename, attribute) in Matlab to get a feel for the contents of these files.
+**Note:** You can use functions such as ncdisp(filename) and ncread(filename, attribute) in Matlab to get an understanding of the contents of these files.